AY2122S2-CS2113-T09-4/tp/docs/UserGuide.md

 ```

 ### ***Order Commands***
-An order in Simplst is used to know who made the order and what goods to deliver to that shipping address.
+An order in Simplst records the name of the recipient of that Order and what Goods to deliver to his/her shipping address.

 An Order contains:
 * Order ID which will be a unique positive number